saif-mal1k/Salesforce-Notes/Admin/chapter_05_DataSecurity.md

       - ``The settings`` in a user’s profile determine whether the user can see a particular app, tab, field, or record type.
       - ``The permissions`` in a user’s profile determine whether the user can create or edit records of a given type, run reports, and customize the app.
     - **permission sets & permission set groups** - to extend access and permissions without modifying users' profiles.
+      - permission set - extend access and permissions without modifying users' profiles, we need to assign user to this permission set to provide these additional permissions.
+      - permission set group - if a user needs to be assigned to multiple permission sets, we can just create a permission set group and assign user to it.

 <details>